Yachts & other recreational vessels

 - Viaduct Harbour Marina and Silo Park Marina, Auckland (approved for “superyachts” for pre-arranged clients only)

 - Westhaven Marina, Auckland (pre-arranged clients only)

 - Lyttelton Port of Christchurch, Lyttelton

 Arriving elsewhere is only permitted if there is an emergency, or if the vessel operator has applied for and received prior approval from MPI to arrive at another location.
 Approval from MPI will have biosecurity conditions that you must follow.

 Changes to places approved for small recreational craft

-To manage biosecurity risks of small recreational craft, PoFA must have access to an MPI-approved transitional facility for haul out and decontamination.
-Because of this, the number and location of MPI-approved PoFA for small recreational craft has changed.
+To manage biosecurity risks associated with small recreational craft, POFAs approved to receive yachts must have access to an MPI-approved transitional facility for haul out and decontamination.
+Because of this, the number and location of MPI-approved POFAs for small recreational craft has changed.

 Make sure you meet the requirements of the Craft Risk Management Standard (CRMS) for Biofouling.
 Most yachts and recreational vessels arriving in New Zealand fall under the CRMS long-stay category.
 That is, they are staying 21 days or longer, or visiting areas not approved as ports of first arrival.